Categories: Grand Prairie Dentist

 When Breath Goes Bad: The Causes of Halitosis

 Bad breath doesn’t always mean that you need to seek immediate dental treatment, even if it doesn’t easily go away when you brush and floss your teeth.
 While it’s true that dental infections, like tooth decay and gum disease, can foul your breath as they progress, halitosis (chronic bad breath) could just mean that your hygiene needs some improvement—before an issue does develop.
-To help you understand the source of your potential embarrassment, we explain few common causes of halitosis, and how they make your breath smell bad.
+To help you understand the source of your potential embarrassment, we explain a few common causes of halitosis, and how they make your breath smell bad.

 Common Causes of Bad Breath